potatoeggy/eifueo/docs/sch4uz.md

     | Change | $-y$ | $-y$ | $+2y$ |
     | Equilibrium | 0.11 | 0.50$-y$ | $+2y$ |

+When working with values involving $K_c$, if the initial concentration of a chemical is much bigger than $K_c$ ($[A]/K_c > 500$), it is possible to assume that it will not change at all.

+This assumption is valid if the impact of the calculated shift is less than 5%.

+!!! example
+    If the equilibrium concenration is equal to $0.250-2y$, and the initial concentration is very big, assume that the equilibrium concentration is $0.250$, removing the $-2y$ from the equation.

+    As long as $2y$ is less than 5% of 0.250, the assumption is valid.

+!!! info
+    In this course, when working with $K_c$ and ICE tables, only three things should be possible when solving for concentrations: you can get a perfect square, you can use the quadratic equation, or you can use the approximation rule.

 ### Le Chatelier's principle

 Le Chatelier's principle states that: If there is a change in a system at equilibrium, the position of equilibrium will readjust to minimise the effect of the change.